Sirorezka/retail_data_mock/README.md

 - Customers are prone to buy items that belongs to specific categories / brands.
 For example men are more often buying "men clothes" and women - "beauty" products.
 - Customers have lifetime and will stop transacting after X months.

+# Editing configs

+Each of the mocker have it's own config, you can check the dictionary with parameters in the code.

 # Example of Outputs